qos-ch/logback/CONTRIBUTING.md

  2. Make a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches#using-topic-branches-when-contributing-patches)
     and start hacking.
- 3. If your branch becomes several commits behind master, be sure to rebase to avoid a merge conflict.
+ 3. If your branch becomes several commits behind master, be sure to rebase your change *on top* of master to avoid a merge conflict.
  3. Submit a pull-request based off your topic branch, following the patch rules below.
  4. If your patch is non-trivial and you haven't submitted a [signed CLA](http://logback.qos.ch/cla.txt),